nervosnetwork/docs.nervos.org/website/docs/tech-explanation/glossary.md

 ### Args

 Args is short for arguments.
-Arguments are data provided to the lock script or type script of a Cell, similar to args provided to a function or method call.
+Arguments are data provided to the Lock Script or Type Script of a Cell, similar to args provided to a function or method call.

 Arguments are stored as part of the Cell when it is created.